 - Science and technology areas

 - Reading spaces

 - Areas for imaginative play

 Moreover, children are greatly motivated by the notion of play.
-Using play as both the context for learning, and the driver for discovery, play-based learning can instill in children a zeal and enthusiasm for learning they might not experience otherwise.
-Through playful discovery, children can find a joy in learning they might not otherwise in a traditional educational setting.
+Using play as both the context for learning, and the driver for discovery, a play-based learning environment can instill in children a zeal and enthusiasm for learning they might not experience otherwise.
+Through playful discovery, children can find joy in learning they might not otherwise in a traditional educational setting.

 1. Communication Skills